sdr-enthusiasts/Buster-Docker-Fixes/README.md

 Users running 32-bit Debian "Buster"-based operating systems (e.g., Raspbian/Raspberry Pi OS 1.3) on ARM hardware (e.g., Raspberry Pi) may have issues running certain Docker containers.

-Newer Docker containers may be based on Debian "Bullseye", the latest stable branch of Debian Linux, as newer versions of Linux are generally better maintained and receive timely bug fixes and security updates for installed packages.
+Newer Docker containers can be based on Debian "Bullseye", the latest stable branch of Debian Linux.
+Newer versions of Linux are generally better maintained and receive timely bug fixes and security updates for installed packages.

 ## The problem